Graphics Card Compatibility – Here’s How To Check

 Your PSU may not even be able to power your new graphics card

-This is probably the most important thing to check.
+This is probably the most crucial thing to check.
 A PCIe x16 slot will likely be on your motherboard, and even if there’s not enough space in your case, you can get an upgrade for a fair price.
 A PSU isn’t much more expensive, but it needs enough power and proper connectors for the GPU you want to buy.

 Depending on the GPU you want, you will need to know if it needs a 6-pin, 8-pin, or if it doesn’t require a power connector at all.
 In most cases, the more power a GPU needs, the bigger the connector will need to be.